andyps/crxbuild/README.md

     $ php crxbuild.php --extension_dir=<extension dir> --key_file=<private key path> --output_dir=<output dir>

 output_dir is an optional.
 It is your current directory by default.
-You can also use crxbuild.sh (for Linux) and crxbuild.bat (for Windows), so it'll look like
+You may also use crxbuild.sh (Linux) and crxbuild.bat (Windows), so it'll look like

     $ ./crxbuild.sh --extension_dir=<extension dir> --key_file=<private key path>